 Place the small bowl into a bigger pot of water for boiling

 In recent years, electric versions have popped up.
-I saw this one at Qoo10.sg and it is quite interesting.
-Unfortunately, they only ship to Singapore and Malaysia.
+I saw a few types at Qoo10.sg.